Jethro A. Hatch

-Jethro Ayers Hatch (June 18, 1837 – August 3, 1912) was an American physician and politician who served one term as a U.S. Representative from Indiana from 1895 to 1897.
+Jethro Ayers Hatch (June 18, 1837 – August 3, 1912) was an American physician and politician who served one term as a U.S. representative from Indiana from 1895 to 1897.

-Biography

 Early life and ancestors

-He was born on June 18, 1837, in Pitcher, New York the son of Jethro Hatch Sr. and Minerva Pierce, the daughter of Gordon Pierce and Thirza Smalley.
+Hatch was born on June 18, 1837, in Pitcher, New York, the son of Jethro Hatch Sr. and Minerva Pierce, the daughter of Gordon Pierce and Thirza Smalley.
 He was the grandson of Timothy Hatch, one of the Proprietors and Pioneers of Sherburne, New York.
 Timothy's wife was Ruth Welles, the sister of Martha Welles, wife of the Rev. Blackleach Burritt, and a direct descendant of Gov.Thomas Welles, the Fourth Colonial Governor of Connecticut and the transcriber of the Fundamental Orders into the official colony records of Connecticut.

 Hatch settled in Sugar Grove, Illinois, in 1847 with his parents and four siblings, being pioneers of Kane County, Illinois.

 Marriage and family

-He married on May 26, 1881, in Kentland, Indiana, Sarah Melissa Shaeffer, the daughter of Gilbert and Margaret Shaeffer of Lancaster, Ohio.
+Hatch married on May 26, 1881, in Kentland, Indiana, Sarah Melissa Shaeffer, the daughter of Gilbert and Margaret Shaeffer of Lancaster, Ohio.
 They were the parents of two children: